 Students are motivated to write, yet many teachers fail to tap this reservoir of motivation.
 In fact, most writing classes frustrate students’ desire to express themselves.
 Instead, instructors should assign topics that seem relevant to the students and allow a range of choices in essay topics.

 Even the most backward student comes to the class with highly advanced intellectual skills (or else they never could have survived in a dangerous world and complex society).
-Gerald Graff, now a professor of English and head of the Modern Language Association, hated school when he was young but loved sports.
+Gerald Graff, now a professor of English and former head of the Modern Language Association, hated school when he was young but loved sports.
 He disliked most books, yet he would read Sport magazine (later called Sports Illustrated), sports novels, and autobiographies of stars like Joe DiMaggio.

 Although he thought he was a “typical teenage anti-intellectual,” he would carry on debates with friends about who was the toughest in the neighborhood, which sports teams were best, and who were the top players.
 In these debates, he learned “the rudiments of the intellectual life: how to make an argument, weigh different kinds of evidence, move between particulars and generalizations, summarize the view of others, and enter a conversation about ideas” (Graff 201).
 In short, he was carrying out the basic moves of academic discourse, but not in school.
 His preference for sports was not anti-intellectualism, he realized but intellectualism by another name.